PyBioProx/PyBioProx/paper/main.md

 then washed 3x with PBS and DMEM containing 10µg/ml gentamicin added to prevent bacterial outgrowth.
-At relevant timepoints, cells were washed with PBS and fixed with 4% paraformaldehyde for 10min at 37°C. Cells were washed with PBS and blocked/permeabilized in a PBS solution containing 0.2% saponin &amp; 5% bovine serum albumin (BSA).
+At relevant timepoints, cells were washed with PBS and fixed with 4% paraformaldehyde for 10min at 37°C. Cells were washed with PBS and blocked/permeabilized in a PBS solution containing 0.2% saponin & 5% bovine serum albumin (BSA).
 Cells were washed in PBS, overlaid with primary antibody (1:100 inblocking/permeabilization solution) and incubated overnight at 4°C. Cells were extensively washed in PBS then overlaid with secondary